pymc-devs/pytensor/doc/introduction.rst

 What does it do that NumPy doesn't
 ==================================

-Pytensor is a essentially an optimizing compiler for manipulating and evaluating expressions, especially tensor-valued ones.
-Manipulation of tensors is typically done using the NumPy package, so what does Pytensor do that Python and NumPy don't do?
+PyTensor is a essentially an optimizing compiler for manipulating and evaluating expressions, especially tensor-valued ones.
+Manipulation of tensors is typically done using the NumPy package, so what does PyTensor do that Python and NumPy don't do?

-- *execution speed optimizations*: Pytensor can use C, Numba, or JAX to compile parts your expression graph into CPU or GPU instructions, which run much faster than pure Python.
+- *execution speed optimizations*: PyTensor can use C, Numba, or JAX to compile parts your expression graph into CPU or GPU instructions, which run much faster than pure Python.

-- *symbolic differentiation*: Pytensor can automatically build symbolic graphs for computing gradients.
+- *symbolic differentiation*: PyTensor can automatically build symbolic graphs for computing gradients.

-- *stability optimizations*: Pytensor can recognize some numerically unstable expressions and compute them with more stable algorithms.
+- *stability optimizations*: PyTensor can recognize some numerically unstable expressions and compute them with more stable algorithms.

-The closest Python package to Pytensor is sympy_.
+The closest Python package to PyTensor is sympy_.
-Pytensor focuses more on tensor expressions than Sympy, and has more machinery for compilation.
+PyTensor focuses more on tensor expressions than Sympy, and has more machinery for compilation.
 Sympy has more sophisticated algebra rules and can handle a wider variety of mathematical operations (such as series, limits, and integrals).

 If numpy_ is to be compared to MATLAB_ and sympy_ to Mathematica_,
-Pytensor is a sort of hybrid of the two which tries to combine the best of both worlds.
+PyTensor is a sort of hybrid of the two which tries to combine the best of both worlds.